 - Removing laid eggs from your nest boxes more frequently to prevent confusion, egg-eating, and egg breakage

 You’ll know your Golden Comet is ready to start laying eggs when it exhibits the following characteristics:

 - Pink waddle and comb become bright red

 - Food and water consumption increase

-- Hens begin to “squat” when you approach
+- Golden Comet hens begin to “squat” when you approach

 - Hens start to explore isolated, darkened areas of the coop (like your nest boxes)